bobrz/mountain-project/README.md

 This web site don't have the intention to be a travel adventure agency!
 Thefore, it's completely non-profit.

-Today the progress to finish the first part are about 60%.
+Today the project progress to finish the first part are about 60%.